bakercp/IPCAM2SYPHON/README.md

 For optimal speed, you can disable previews on the __IPCAM2SYPHON__ app.
 Key controls include:

-* Arrow Keys Select a Video Source
+* Arrow keys select a video source
 * (spacebar) toggles preview on the selected video source
 * '[' disables all previews
 * ']' enables all previews